snappi/snappi.github.io/_docs/services/05_searching.md

 ---

 # Searching for services <small>(coming soon)</small>
-As mentioned in the [publishing guide](/services/publishing), Snappi plans on hosting a public registry that can be used to share services with friends, colleagues, and developers around the world.
-Though this registry is currently under development, we've made a prototype available containing services published by our team to showcase the future functionality.
+As mentioned in the [publishing guide](/services/publishing), Snappi plans to host a public registry that can be used to share services with friends, colleagues, and developers around the world.
+Though this registry is currently under development, we’ve made a prototype available to showcase the future functionality, which currently contains services published by the Snappi team.

 Searching for services contained in the registry is easy, and can be achieved with the following command: